ShaharMS/APBD-FoodList/README.md

 > **Important** - I'm not a medical professional, therefore I only have limited knowledge about APBD.
 I'm just tryna help :)

-# APBD-FoodList
+# APBD Food List

-Lists of foods sorted by glycemic indices, glycemic loads, suger & carbs.
+Lists of foods sorted by glycemic indices, glycemic loads, sugar & carbs.

+Should

 ## Goal

-Providing a list, from which people with APBD can eat/cook "safely".
+Providing a list, from which people with APBD can eat/cook while being sure the food they're eating doesnt harm them unnecessarily.

+The aim for the food list itself, is to contain most if not all of the simple fruits & vegetables, and even have data about specific products from specific companies.

 ## Contribute

 This website is open source - pull requests are welcome, and credits should be given to contributors on the main/about web page (this isn't decided yet).

-An in-site form for non-developer contributors is planned, allowing for people to ask for food additions using minimal identification
+On the website itself there are also contribution forms, intended to steamline the contribution process, expand the list, and in-turn make the website more useful.

-While I am aware this is abusable, I'm willing to bare the possiblility of this feature's abuse, to have a broader range of food.
+While I am aware this is abusable, I'm willing to endure abuse of this feature, Since the benefits greatly outwheigh the risks (benefit: expansion of the website, risk: potentially needing to fight off spam on the development end)

-## Theoretical Background
+## APBD: Theoretical Background

-When blood suger is high, the body tries to produce glycogen, which is used to store the sugar for later use.
+When blood sugar is high, the body tries to produce glycogen, which is used to store the sugar for later use.

 One of the steps to produce glycogen is called **branching**, in which series of glucose molecules are capped, and other series of glucosed can be attached to that cap, giving glycogen a tree-like structure.